microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 The Bot Framework Protocol [[1](#References)] and corresponding Activity schema [[2](#References)] describe a language for sending and receiving conversational messages between humans and automated software.
 Software that implements the "bot" side of this protocol are frequently registered so they can be contacted by users.

 The Bot Framework Manifest format, defined here, describes how to contact this bot, what capabilities it offers, and information about how it should be published.
+Fields in the manifest appear flat at the root level but are organized within this document according to each goal.

 This format is intended to support initial development of the bot, where tools can be used to automate source code templates based on manifest contents; testing of the bot, by providing information about its configuration; and finally, registering the bot so it can be used in production.
 During the development process, tools such as [msbot](https://github.com/Microsoft/botbuilder-tools/tree/master/MSBot) [[3](#References)] may be used in conjunction with or as a precursor to the manifest.